 The large crowd witnessing Cockings parachuting attempt immediately found out that Cocking was in trouble.
 In his calculations, Cocking did not include the weight of theparachute itself.
 As a result, the descent was too quick.
 Though rapid, the descent continued evenly for a few seconds, but then the entire apparatus turned inside out and plunged downwards with increasing speed.
 The parachute broke up before it hit the ground and at about 60 to 90 m off the ground the basket detached from the remains of the canopy.
 Cocking was killed instantly in the crash.
 His body was found in a field in Lee.
 Initially Cayley was blamed for the failure of the parachute, but tests later revealed that although Cayley had neglected to mention the additional weight of the parachute in his paper, the cause of the crash had been a combination of the parachute’s weight and its flimsy construction, in particular the weak stitching connecting the fabric to the hoops.
 However, later tests by the American balloonist John Wise showed that Cocking’s design would have been successful if only it had been larger and better constructed.

-At yovisto you may be interested in a video by NASA, setting a new payload record for parachutes.
+At yovisto academic video search you may be interested in a video by NASA, setting a new payload record for parachutes.

 References and Further Reading: